Skip to content

 : ICommand<RefreshTokenCommandResponse>;

-The access token carries the standard claims plus tenant (resolved via Finbuckle on the request that issued it) and the user’s permission set.
-Permission enforcement on every other endpoint is just:
+The access token carries the standard claims plus tenant (resolved via Finbuckle on the request that issued it) and the user’s roles (direct + group-derived).
+Permissions themselves stay server-side — they’re resolved from the role set on each authorization check, so a permission change takes effect without re-issuing tokens.
+Enforcement on an endpoint is just:

 endpoints.MapPost("/users", handler)